Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 USModernist

 1967 - The Diamond Houses, A, B, and C. Unbuilt.
 A & B shown above.
-In 1962 Hejduk started a six-year investigation on the architectural implications of the “diamond configuration”: a forty-five-degree rotation of bounding elements relative to an orthogonal system.
-The exhibition of drawings and models held at The Architectural League in New York in 1967 showed the three projects.
+In 1962 Hejduk started a six-year investigation on the architectural implications of the "diamond configuration:" a forty-five-degree rotation of bounding elements relative to an orthogonal system.
+The "Design for Exhibition" at the Architectural League in New York in 1967 showed these three projects.

-1968 - The Bernstein House, Mamarondek, NY.
+1968 - The Bernstein House, Mamarondek NY.
 Unbuilt.
 MOMA model.

 1971 - The Element House.
 Unbuilt.